Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Employers may request an invoice from CHA Learning for payment of employee tuition fees.
 Advanced purchase of program seats is also available.
 Group discounts may apply.

 If your organization is a current member of HealthCareCAN and will be covering tuition fees for more than one student, you are eligible for a member discount.
+However, this is subject to change depending on your organization’s status as a member.

-CHA Learning may enter into an agreement with employers with respect to reporting student performance on an ongoing basis, if so desired and agreed to by the student.
+CHA Learning may enter into an agreement with employers with respect to reporting student performance on an ongoing basis, only if so desired and agreed to by the student.

 H:4 CHANGES TO THESE POLICIES